QEHS-Websites/Who-Am-I/README.md

    - Reminder: individual elements or features, that should be "left to right" will be that way after CSS Lessons

 Setting up the Chrome Browser for HTML & CSS Validation
-   a.
-HTML Validation
+- HTML Validation
   - In Workona, point a TAB to https://validator.w3.org/
       - Able to validate hosted and local documents
-   b.
-CSS Validation
+- CSS Validation
   - In Workona, point a TAB to https://jigsaw.w3.org/css-validator/validator.html.en
   - Able to validate hosted and local documents
-   c.
-Accessibility Testing as a Chrome Developer Tool
+- Accessibility Testing as a Chrome Developer Tool
   - In the Chrome Store, search for "aXe, Deque Systems" and add it to Chrome
   - In Chrome/Extensions Settings, allow aXe to access URLs
   - Able to find this in Developer Tools and the Analyze Button

 ---